peterjmartinson/writing/StoneTelescope/20250225_PlanetaryDefense/draft.md

 Currently, astronomers and asteroid hunters think we've found less than half the asteroids that cross the Earth's orbit - "Near Earth Objects", or NEOs.
 While calculating probabilities Asteroid 2024 YR4 will hit us, did the one that has a 75% chance of hitting us go undetected?

-[Diane Sare](https://thehunterenvoy.org/2024/11/23/who-is-diane-sare-and-why-was-she-on-the-new-york-ballot/), oft time candidate for Senate in New Jersey, suggested to me and a few others that we should convene a few symposia to discuss what should be done about this asteroid threat.
+[Diane Sare](https://thehunterenvoy.org/2024/11/23/who-is-diane-sare-and-why-was-she-on-the-new-york-ballot/), former candidate for Senate in New Jersey, suggested to me and a few others that we should convene a few symposia to discuss what should be done about this asteroid threat.
 She specifically suggested this could become a real project that draws all the great national powers together and lays the foundations for a lasting peace.

 Back during the reign of President Obama, Russia proposed a program called "Strategic Defense of Earth", or [SDE](https://www.rt.com/russia/missile-defense-earth-nato-085/), which rang suspiciously reminiscent of Reagan's SDI program.
 The SDE was intended to be an international collaboration around safeguarding the Earth from Asteroid threats.
 After a few meetings on the concept, it sputtered into some more dissipating smoke in the midst of the Brzezinski kindergarten's post-Cold War demands for nuclear war between Russia and NATO.

-I had a bunch of thoughts about how to cast the issue in a novel way, and decided, instead of wasting an email on it, why not publish all my conspiracy theories online for all to see?
+Were the SDE to become a live program, it would have the potential to usher in a new era of scientific discoveries.
+The program may be worth more to humanity than simply blasting away incoming asteroids.

-The thesis here is the following:  Man does not "be fruitful and multiply" by shooting, pushing, or exploding things.
+Man does not "be fruitful and multiply" by shooting, pushing, or exploding things.
 Man survives and grows by making discoveries, and with these discoveries, increasing our power over the universe.
 This should be the true goal of any program for planetary defense.

-So, buckle up.

 ## 1. Your senses are reliable liars